tomkilpatrick/tomkilpatrick.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I recently started working as an oceanographer at the [Bureau of Ocean Energy Management (BOEM)](https://www.boem.gov), which is part of the [U.S. Department of the Interior](https://www.doi.gov).
+I recently started working as an oceanographer at the [Bureau of Ocean Energy Management (BOEM)](https://www.boem.gov) headquarters in Virginia, part of the [U.S. Department of the Interior](https://www.doi.gov).
 Prior to that I was a postdoc and project scientist at the [Scripps Institution of Oceanography](https://scripps.ucsd.edu), U.C.
 San Diego, where I studied atmosphere-ocean interactions using a combination of observations (satellite and in situ) and computer simulations.
 I received a Ph.D. in physical oceanography from the [University of Hawaii](http://www.soest.hawaii.edu/oceanography/index.html) in 2013, working on air-sea interaction.

 My research aims to better understand regional-scale atmosphere-ocean interactions, which have a strong influence on the climate variability that is felt by communities, including the impacts of climate change.
 At Scripps I worked with Professor [Shang-Ping Xie](https://sxie.scrippsprofiles.ucsd.edu/), a world leader in atmosphere-ocean interactions and their impact on climate.
 We were funded by the [NASA physical oceanography program](https://science.nasa.gov/earth-science/oceanography/physical-ocean) and I worked heavily with satellite observations of oceanic variables such as surface winds, sea surface temperature, sea level, and ocean color; and atmospheric variables such as surface winds (over the ocean), rainfall, and clouds.